-If you’re looking how to completely replace the plain old Notepad with Notepad++ or any third-party editor, this post tells you how to do it.
+If you’re looking at how to replace Notepad with Notepad++ or any third-party editor, this post explains how to do it.
 Notepad++ is a free source code editor and Notepad replacement that supports several languages.
 Let’s see how you can replace Notepad with Notepad++ without replacing any system files.

 (Proceed directly to the RECOMMENDED method.)